RPVote/voting-rights/motivation.md

 layout: page
 title: Motivation
 ---

-**Questions**

-This project develops tools for quantifying racially polarized voting in elections at all levels of the US government.
-Better measurement of racially polarized voting will empower organizations like the ACLU, NAACP, and thousands of local community groups to begin their own legal battles against vote dilution.
-To this end, we seek to answer the following questions:

-1. How can we manage the noise and missing data that propagates uncertainty throughout our estimates of racially polarized voting?
-2. How can we produce informative, comprehensible, and compelling visualizations of our results that can be used in court?
-3. How do we integrate or use other sources of data (i.e. twitter, newspapers, school data, housing information, etc.) to improve data-driven evidence?
-4. How do we ensure ethical consideration and practices while creating tools that use identifiable information?

-**Background**
+## Background

 In the spring of 2020, the NAACP won a landmark voting rights case in the East Ramapo School District of Rockmount County, New York by convincing the judge that precinct boundaries drawn for school board elections substantially diluted the Black and Latino minority vote.
 Vote dilution violates Section 2 of the Voting Rights Act (VRA), which “prohibits drawing election districts in ways that improperly dilute minorities’ voting power.”

-Expert witnesses in the case used a wide array of novel data science methods to quantify vote dilution, and their victory cemented the validity of these tools in a legal setting and future voting rights litigation.
+During the case, expert witnesses Dr. Matt Barreto and Dr. Loren Collingwood, also the DSSG project leads, employed a wide array of novel data science methods to quantify vote dilution.
+Their victory cemented the validity of these tools in a legal setting and future voting rights litigation.

-In this DSSG project, we are improving upon and making the techniques they used accessible to everyone, so that groups and organizations throughout the country can fight for their electoral rights.
+In this DSSG project, we build on Dr. Barreto and Dr. Collingwood's initial version of `eiCompare`, software in the form of an `R` package that enables anyone in the world to measure vote dilution using the same tools that were used in the East Ramapo case (Collingwood et al., 2016).
+The goal of this project is to expand the software's functionality, make it more statistically sound and reliable, and make it accessible to everyone so that groups and organizations throughout the country can use it to fight for their electoral rights.

 ![Image 1.
 Decelle (2017) "Students of the East Ramapo School District hold a sign during the One Voice United Rally in Albany".
 Retrieved July 7, 2020 from The Atlantic website: https://www.theatlantic.com/education/archive/2017/11/another-blow-to-one-of-americas-most-controversial-school-board/546227/ .](images/eastramapo_schooldistrict_rally_theatlantic.jpg)

+### The legal context

-Without fair representation, minority citizens cannot effectively support and protect their own institutions such as education.
-In the East Ramapo case, lawyers from the New York Civil Liberties Union (NYCLU) explained how dilution of Black and Latino votes in school board elections led to the gradual siphoning of funds from public schools attended by Black and Latino students to private schools attended by white students.
+Without fair representation, minority citizens cannot effectively support and protect their own institutions.
+The East Ramapo School Board example illustrates how vote dilution can cause an institution like education to erode over time.
+During the court proceedings, lawyers from the New York Civil Liberties Union (NYCLU) explained how a lack of minority representation on the board led to the gradual siphoning of funds from public schools attended by Black and Latino students to private schools attended by white students.
 As a result, the educational experiences of public school attendees began to deteriorate:

   * “The board eliminated hundreds of public school teaching, staff, and administrative positions and eliminated classes and programs”